steffenskov/Ckode.Dapper.Repository/README.md

 - IEnumerable<UserEntity> GetAll()
 - UserEntity Update(UserEntity entity)

 All of which have an Async variant as well.
 You'll notice all methods, including Delete, return an instance of UserEntity.
 This is because whatever data you've just manipulated using Delete, Insert or Update is returned to you as an instance.
 In our case this means the result from Insert will actually contain the DateCreated value the database generated itself.
-Furthermore you're getting all the properties from the record you've just deleted, which can be quite handy for cache invalidation.
+Furthermore for deletions you're getting all the properties from the record you've just deleted, which can be quite handy for cache invalidation.

 Should you want to add custom queries to your repository, it has a bunch of the Dapper extensions built-in for you to call, they create a connection themselves so it's as simple as: